t-troebst/perfanno.nvim/README.md

 * `:PerfLuaProfileStop` stops the current profiling run and loads the stack traces into the call graph.
 Automatically annotates all buffers if `annotate_after_load` is set.

+Results can be saved on disk and loaded later using:

+* `:PerfLuaProfileDump <filename>` stores current LuaJIT profiling results to a JSON file
+* `:PerfLuaProfileLoad <filename>` loads LuaJIT profiling results from a JSON file

 ### Control how annotations are displayed

 * `:PerfPickEvent` chooses a different event from the perf data to display.
 For example, you could use this to switch between cpu cycles, branch mispredictions, and cache misses.